vmsmith/CookBook/chicken_roast_french-way.md

 1. Remove chicken's wishbone

 #### Directions
 1. Remove the chicken’s wishbone.
-This is an essential first step in all bird preparations, including Thanksgiving turkeys; it makes it easier to keep the breast intact when carving.
-To find the bone, pull back the skin around the front of the bird and look for the inverted “V” above the neck.
+  * To find the bone, pull back the skin around the front of the bird and look for the inverted “V” above the neck.
 Slide your knife down one stem of the “V” and then turn it sharply inward.
 The stem should snap free.
 Repeat on the other side.
 Work the top of the “V” loose with your fingers or (very carefully) with a knife.
 Save the bone for a wish tug-of-war after dinner.

-2. If you intend to save the stock afterward, blanch the bird first to render the blood.
+2. Blanch the bird first to render the blood.
 (Otherwise, it will coagulate and muddy the stock.)
 Put chicken in pot and add enough cold water to cover.
 Bring to a boil, remove bird instantly, and then ice it to stop the cooking.
 Discard blanching liquid.

 3. Cut garlic bulbs in half, crosswise, and stuff them into the bird’s cavity along with rosemary and thyme.

 4. Truss the bird.
-(You can watch a simple trussing in this video.)
-Trussing is optional, but I, irrationally, recommend it.
-Why?
-Because in a poach-and-roast preparation, trussing—closing up the bird’s cavity and binding its extremities against the body, with string—serves no practical purpose.
-(A bird roasted in a high, dry heat is different; there, both stuffing the bird and trussing it serve to slow the cooking—unfilled and untrussed, the cavity behaves like a second oven, heats up the breastbone, and dries out the meat even faster than normal.)
-I truss because of the aesthetically unpleasing transformation that occurs once the poaching commences: namely, that the extremities of the untrussed bird go perpendicular, as if the creature were suddenly in flight, and there is nothing you can do to make them flap back down again.
-The bird served thus is not the iconic dish; I truss because I’m a sap for the icon.

 5. Add bird to the pot and fill with chicken stock, reserving 1 Tbsp for basting.

-If there is not enough stock to cover, add water.
-Place pot over an initial high heat.
+6. Place pot over an initial high heat.
 Never allow the liquid to boil.
 As its temperature increases, gradually reduce the heat until it approaches 154 degrees Fahrenheit (68 degrees Celsius), at which point your burner should be at its lowest setting.
 For poaching, a temperature between 154 and 162 degrees Fahrenheit—68 and 71 degrees Celsius—is acceptable.
 (I mention the centigrade temperatures to illustrate, like a mathematical graph, the modest heat of your cooking liquid.
 In centigrade, zero is freezing; a hundred is boiling.
 Our target temperature is only around two-thirds of the way toward boiling.)
 Your cooking liquid is not even simmering.
 There are no bubbles.
 There is a wisp of a vapor moving almost imperceptibly across the surface of the stock.
 The temperature will fluctuate slightly at first.
 (You are not using a chemistry-lab water bath—this is country cooking, not sous-vide.)
 Until it stabilizes, monitor the pot.
 It helps to have ice cubes at the ready.

 6. Poach for 35 minutes, then begin checking the bird’s temperature—both the legs, by inserting a thermometer inside the inner thigh, and the breast, by poking into the meaty front.
 Once the bird reaches the same temperature as the cooking liquid, continue cooking for another 20 to 40 minutes, depending on the size of the chicken and allowing for possible fluctuations in the temperature.
 (The F.D.A., I should note, recommends cooking chicken to 165 degrees Fahrenheit, a temperature which will dry out the breast.
 Slow-poaching is safe at lower temperatures.)
 Remove chicken from poaching liquid.
 If serving later, chill and refrigerate.
 If serving right away, allow bird to rest and cool for at least 20 minutes.